shelibenm/Portfolio_23/README.md

 Documant: Links To... contain links to small graphic video i made and Posts on my linkedin page,\
 usally about the concept oflabure in our modern life.\
 Additionals:
-- Small Exibition Site to Show Studant Works In my Coding Class [Pitaron] (https://shelibenm.github.io/PitaRon/)
+- Small Exibition Site to Show Studant Works In my Coding Class - [Pitaron](https://shelibenm.github.io/PitaRon/) \